evangelospafilis/prego_web_site/_pages/approach.md

 ## What is the scientific background?

-On 2008 an innovative study by Jeroen Raes and Peer Bork first argued that is <i>"time to consider molecular systems biology at the ecosystem level"</i>.
+On 2008 in an innovative study, Jeroen Raes and Peer Bork first argued that is <i>"time to consider molecular systems biology at the ecosystem level"</i>.
 The era of <b>eco-systems biology</b> had already started.

 <b>'Omics technologies</b>, such as metagenomics, metatranscriptomics and metaproteomics have ensured an overall characterization of microbial ecosystems.